Implementing fallback write routing during network partitions

 if self.state == CircuitState.OPEN:

-# Probe for recovery: only move to HALF_OPEN (and drain) once the
+# Only move to HALF_OPEN (and drain) once a probe passes;

 self._transition_state(CircuitState.HALF_OPEN)